FedDUAL: A Dual-Strategy with Adaptive Loss and Dynamic Aggregation for Mitigating Data Heterogeneity in Federated Learning: Experimental Results

 \subsubsection{Comparison of Convergence.}

-We also provide a comparative review of learning process, as shown in Fig.~\ref{fig3}, where we present the learning curves of our method with the baselines.
-The results demonstrate a consistent pattern: our approach exhibits accelerated learning and achieves superior accuracy across all tested scenarios.
-While the communication rounds vary by dataset, we observe that model performance reaches a saturation point by the conclusion of these rounds.
+Figure~\ref{fig3} compares the learning curves of our method with baselines, while Fig.~\ref{13jhjh01} in the Appendix includes the corresponding curves with error bars.
+Across all datasets, our method consistently converges faster and achieves higher final accuracy.
+Although the number of communication rounds varies by dataset, performance generally saturates by the final round.
 Notably, our method not only attains a more robust final model but also displays markedly faster convergence across all datasets examined.
 This effectiveness is further highlighted in Fig.~\ref{fig4}, where it consistently reaches target accuracy with far fewer communication rounds compared to baseline approaches.
+However, the proposed method incurs a higher computation cost due to Wasserstein barycenter based aggregation at the server side.
+We have provided a thorough computational complexity analysis and runtime analysis in the Section~\ref{xdbb} and the Section~\ref{run} of the appendix respectively.